parkermac/LO/README.md

+# README for LO

-# LO is the code base for running the LiveOcean collection of regional ocean simulations.
+LO is the code base for running the LiveOcean collection of regional ocean simulations.

 The code here handles all the non-research tasks of making model (e.g. ROMS) forcing files, running the model on a remote linux cluster, and post-processing of model output.
 Many of the post-processing tasks, such as mooring- cast- and layer extractions, and particle tracking, are designed for other users to be able to run from the linux command line, or modify if needed.